red-panda-ci/jenkins-pipeline-library/README.md

 * Configure Jenkins with SonarQube >= 6.2
 * Configure a webhook in Sonar to your jenkins URL <your-jenkins-instance>/sonar-webhook/ (https://jenkins.io/doc/pipeline/steps/sonar/#waitforqualitygate-wait-for-sonarqube-analysis-to-be-completed-and-return-quality-gate-status)

+### jplValidateCommitMessages

+Validate commit messages on PR's using https://github.com/willsoto/validate-commit project

+* Check a concrete quantity of commits on the actual PR on the code repository
+* Breaks the build if any commit don'w follow the preset rules

+Parameters:

+* cfg jplConfig class object
+* int quantity Number of commits to check
+* String preset Preset to use in validation

+Should be one of the supported presets of the willsoto validate commit project:

+* angular
+* atom
+* eslint
+* ember
+* jquery
+* jshint

+cfg usage:

+* cfg.commitValidation.*

 ## Dependencies

 You should consider the following configurations: